threeColorFr/threeColorFr.github.io/_pages/cv.md

 * ***Incoming Graduate Student Fellowship***, UCLA.
 (2015 - 2017)
   * Full coverage of tuition (including non-resident tuition), a 24-month stipend and comprehensive health insurance for the first two years of graduate study.
-  * Rank 1 globally in the fellowship interview of that year.
+  * Rank 1 globally in the fellowship oral exam of that year.

 * ***National Scholarship of China***.
 (2014)